Overview

 You can do whatever you like with this fish.
 Bake, steam, fry, poach, grill, and much more.
 A beautiful fish that nature gives us to enjoy!
 That's what we love at Golden Ocean.
 Want to try your hand at Alaska Pollack?
 Try a crispy coating of panko and herbs from the oven.

-Alaska pollock is considered one of the most sustainable fisheries in the world.
-The fishery is MSC-certified and strictly monitors catch quotas and environmental impacts.
-Thanks to these sustainable fishing methods, the natural population remains healthy and the fishery can continue year after year without damaging the ecosystem.
+Alaska Pollack is considered one of the most sustainable fish species in the world.
+The fishery is MSC-certified and is strictly monitored for catch quotas and environmental impact.
+Thanks to these sustainable fishing methods, the natural population remains healthy and the fishery can continue year after year without damage to the ecosystem.

 Description